taybenlor/runno/packages/website/src/pages/articles/wasi-web-component.md

 elements.
 The `path` attribute specifies the full path of these files in the filesystem and must start with `/`.

+Then to tell `cat` what the two files are, I've passed `args` as an attribute to the element.
+This is just like your args in a shell, a space seperated string that is passed to the program as part of execution.
+Putting it all together we get **concatenation**!

-This is cool, but it's going to be hard to use with `ffmpeg`, we'd need to write out the video file as text in the web browser, and I'm not sure HTML escape codes are up to the task.
+Specifying files this way is neat, but it's going to be hard to use with `ffmpeg`, we'd need to write out the video file as text in the web browser, and I'm not sure HTML escape codes are up to the task.
 So instead we can specify a `url` attribute on those `wasi-file` elements to have them pull down their content from a URL.

 ```html
 <runno-wasi